SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/annotations/disabledreason/readme.md

 This will highlight all annotations in the preview.

-Having done that, I want to filter on the `type'.
+Having done that, I want to filter on the `type`.
 I could just use `Disabled` but I fully qualify the class with the package so that it only matches the annotation from JUnit 5.
 Because the preview is displayed, I can easily copy and paste this from the code.

 I then want to match only annotations without Parameters, and I can use the GUI to do that.